pureooze/pureooze.github.io/src/blog/posts/2024-03-29-navigating-technical-debt.md

 Once we have a better understanding, we zoom back out to see how it affects the system as a whole.
 The idea of "lensing" is really important when it comes to understanding technical debt.

-In previous attempts of tacking technical debt, I have made the mistake of *starting* with a focus on very specific parts of a system.
 Starting with a systems view and then drilling down into the details may be a better way to understand the system.
 Where do people encounter the most issues?
 Are some parts of the system riskier than others?
 What parts of the system are most likely to change in the future?
 These are the kinds of questions we need to be asking.
 Too often we focus on bits of code and forget the context of the systems it's used in – which is extremely important.